 • Take up less floor space for easier placement

 • Available in both manual defrost and frost-free configurations

-Chest Freezers: Chest freezers open from the top like a trunk or suitcase and hold slightly more food per cubic foot than upright freezers.
+Chest freezers open from the top like a trunk or suitcase and hold slightly more food per cubic foot than upright freezers.
 They take up more floor space and generally carry a lower price tag.
 Chest interiors are most commonly available in manual defrost configurations.
 This can limit your options for placement since it is best to have a manual defrost model near a drain for easier water management.
 Chest freezers require a little more effort to organize, but pull-out drawers and sliding baskets can help you keep an eye on your frozen items and avoid food spoilage.
-Chest freezers are often more energy efficient than upright freezers, and their design allows the door to seal more tightly, so food stays colder during power failures.
+Chest freezers are often more energy efficient than upright freezers, and their door design seals tighter than an upright freezer, so food stays colder during power failures.

 • Hold more food per square foot than upright freezers